Home/Nutritional Comparison

 Cooked Mushroom

-Cooked mushrooms are a low-calorie, nutrient-dense food that provides essential vitamins and minerals, particularly selenium and vitamin D. They are versatile in culinary applications and contribute to a balanced diet.
+Cooked mushrooms are a low-calorie, nutrient-dense food that provides a variety of vitamins and minerals, particularly B vitamins and selenium.
+They are versatile in cooking and can enhance the flavor of many dishes.

 Rich in antioxidants, cooked mushrooms help combat oxidative stress and may reduce the risk of chronic diseases.